-- Codes of conduct and policies that explicitly prohibit racism and racial discrimination, harassment, sexual harassment and abuse of authority, and are mandatory for all staff, including all persons employed by or working for the IASC member organizations worldwide, whether internationally or locally recruited, regardless of the type or duration of the contract, including interns, secondees, consultants and individuals holding hourly contracts. - Reviews of human resources policy frameworks to ensure internal alignment across the IASC organization as well as alignment with domestic labour laws in countries where the organization operates. - Training on the Fundamental Principles of humanitarian action as part of the onboarding process. - A global framework on diversity and inclusion, which aims to create a more inclusive work environment and to reduce barriers associated with diversity elements including race and ethnicity. - General Principles of the IASC Procedure on Disability-Inclusive Human Resource Management, which state that the organization "guarantees a workplace where self-identification is safe and does not compromise anyone's job security, workplace treatment
+- Codes of conduct and policies that explicitly prohibit racism and racial discrimination, harassment, sexual harassment and abuse of authority, and are mandatory for all staff, including all persons employed by or working for the IASC member organizations worldwide, whether internationally or locally recruited, regardless of the type or duration of the contract, including interns, secondees, consultants and individuals holding hourly contracts.
+This includes reference to the human rights charter strictly to ensure equity and equality. - All derogatory words/terms in regard to the racism and any sort of discrimination carefully avoided in all strategies, policies and operational documents. - Reviews of human resources policy frameworks to ensure internal alignment across the IASC organization as well as alignment with domestic labour laws in countries where the organization operates. - Training on the Fundamental Principles of humanitarian action as part of the onboarding process.

-- and career progression, and where discrimination of employees on grounds of their disability and/or other identity factors (e.g. gender, age, sexual minority, ethnicity) will not be tolerated." - Staff regulations and zero-tolerance policies, including statutory commitments and regulations stating that staff are selected without distinction as to race and job advertisements stating that an organization "has a zero-tolerance policy on conduct that is incompatible with the aims and objectives of the organization, including sexual exploitation and abuse, sexual harassment, abuse of authority and discrimination."
+- A global framework on diversity and inclusion, which aims to create a more inclusive work environment and to reduce barriers associated with diversity elements including race and ethnicity. - General Principles of the IASC Procedure on Disability Inclusive Human Resource Management, which state that the organization "guarantees a workplace where self-identification is safe and does not compromise anyone's job security, workplace treatment and career progression, and where discrimination of employees on grounds of their disability and/or other identity factors (e.g. gender, age, sexual minority, ethnicity) will not be tolerated." - Staff regulations and zero-tolerance policies, including regulations stating that staff are selected without distinction as to race and job advertisements stating that an organization "has a zero-tolerance policy on conduct that is incompatible with the aims and objectives of the organization, including sexual exploitation and abuse, sexual harassment, abuse of authority and discrimination."